digitalbazaar/forge/README.md

 console.log(asn1.derToDer(derOidBuffer));
 // output: 1.2.840.113549.1.1.5

-// convert an ASN.1 SubjectPublicKeyInfo to a Forge public key object

 // validates that an ASN.1 object matches a particular ASN.1 structure and
 // captures data of interest from that structure for easy access var publicKeyValidator = {